 Summer grilling is all about fresh and light foods with big flavors!
 We got our grill out about a month ago, and we’ve been grilling at least 3 times a week for the past 4 weeks.
-It feels so nice to finally be able to stand by the grill in your flip flops and sipping on a glass of wine, waiting for the food to be ready.
+It feels so nice to finally be able to stand by the grill in your flip-flops and sipping on a glass of wine, waiting for the food to be ready.
 I wish it can be summer all year round!

 We’ve been loving these juicy grilled chicken kabobs, they’re full of flavor and so easy to make.
 But there are vegetarians in my family, and we always have at least a few vegetarian options for them.
 So I’ve been making these baked potatoes on the grill quite a lot, the kids love them and we make them every time we light up the grill.
-We’ve also been loving these grilled halloumi veggie kabobs, and grilled portobello mushrooms are always a big hit!
+We’ve also been loving these grilled halloumi veggie kabobs, and grilled portobello mushrooms and grilled cauliflower steaks are always a big hit!

 These tasty veggie kabobs came when we had no halloumi left, and I had some mushrooms sitting on my counter.
 So I thought why not make kabobs with all the colorful veg that I had at that time, and since then, we’ve made these vegetable kabobs at least 4-5 times.
 They’re SO good and everyone loves them, meat-eaters included!

 How to Make Veggie Kabobs

 These vegan kabobs are so easy to make, and you can use pretty much any vegetable that you have available to make these veggie kabobs.
 I try to chop up the veg into similar sizes, but that is not always possible as veggies like mushrooms and cherry tomatoes can be small but still work fine.